-Valley scale (Valley Scale Compliance Scenario)
+Valley Scale Compliance Scenario)

-This scenario uses the Current Conditions Scenario and proposed accounting rules and individual floodplain harvesting entitlements to demonstrate modelled diversions comply with the plan Limit, which is set for the valley.
+This scenario uses the Current Conditions Scenario with proposed accounting rules and individual floodplain harvesting entitlements to demonstrate modelled diversions comply with the Plan Limit, which is set for the valley.

 This scenario is not used to report on individual impacts as there may be other issues, such as entitlement changes, that cause changes in results compared to the Eligible Development Scenario.